 He expects demand for sustainable investment options will only grow as demand from institutions and retail investors continues to rise and as fees drop.

-To learn more about sustainable investing see SuperGuide article Responsible investment: A guide to investing your values with your super account.
+To learn more about sustainable investing see SuperGuide article Super investing: How to choose a responsible investment option.